atelier-saulx/kabouter/README.md

 # kabouter

-A minimalist, batteries included router for react 🍀
+A minimalist ~(2.7kb gzipped), batteries included router for react 🍀

 ## Path with variables